-Risk Related to Government Regulation
+Risks Related to Government Regulation

-- Our products and operations are subject to extensive government regulation and oversight both in the United States and abroad, and our failure to comply with applicable requirements could harm our business. - We may not receive the necessary de novo classification grant for our BT-001 digital therapeutic or clearances for future expanded indications of our BT-001 digital therapeutic product candidate, and failure to timely obtain these regulatory authorizations would adversely affect our ability to grow our business.
+- Our products and operations are subject to extensive government regulation and oversight both in the United States and abroad, and our failure to comply with applicable requirements could harm our business. - We may not receive the necessary de novo classification grant for BT-001 or clearances for future expanded indications of BT-001, and failure to timely obtain these regulatory authorizations would adversely affect our ability to grow our business.